Skip to main content

 A page from the score of Handel's Water Music written in 1717.
 This work is the most popular and most beloved of all his numerous compositions.

-Handel's Water Music, one of the composer's most popular and beloved works, was first presented on the evening of Wednesday, July 17, 1717.
-An orchestra of fifty musicians sailed next to King George I and several aristocrats, as the royal yacht led a huge fleet of boats on a tour of the Thames toward Chelsea.
+George Frideric Handel’s Water Music, one of the composer’s most celebrated and enduring works, was first performed on the evening of Wednesday, July 17, 1717.
+Fifty musicians sailed alongside King George I and his entourage as the royal yacht led a grand flotilla along the Thames from Lambeth to Chelsea.
+Captivated by Handel’s compositions, the King famously ordered the orchestra to repeat the performance three times, with the musicians finally allowed to stop at 2 a.m.

 Suite I in F major (HWV 348)